Marketing Tech Stack examples for sales and marketing in any size of organization.

 Marketing Technology Stack: Cramer

-A marketing agency with focal on events is Cramer.
-Their Technology Stacks shows how salesforce can cover the sales enablement pieces.
+Cramer is a marketing agency with a focus on events.
+Their Technology Stacks shows how salesforce can cover the sales enablement element of their reach.

-Their diagram is an answer to key problems – content, sales enablement, and social amplification.
-Moreover, this MarTech is a good mix of global and small start-up tools.
+This marketing tools infographic is an answer to key problems – content, sales enablement, and social amplification.
+Moreover, there’s a really cool mix of well known and small start-up tools.

 Marketing Stack Automation Flow: CBInsigts

 CBinsights helps the customer to find new business opportunities/trends.
-The diagram is in the form of a flow chart shows automation, which allows more efficient marketing.
+Their digital stack diagram is displayed as a flow chart and shows automation, which allows more efficient marketing.